mholtkamp/octave/Documentation/Lua/Nodes/3D/SkeletalMesh3D.md

 ### PlayAnimation
 Play an animation contained within the skeletal mesh asset.
 The priority is actually what index to place the animation within the array of active animations.
 Animations at the end of the array will be processed last, and thus overwrite previous animations depending on what bones are animated and the weight of the animation.
 Priority should be in the range 0 to 255.

-Note: You can update an animation (for instance, change it's speed) by calling PlayAnimation() a second time with the same animation name and updated options.
+Note: You can update an animation (for instance, change its speed) by calling PlayAnimation() a second time with the same animation name and updated options.

 Sig: `SkeletalMesh3D:PlayAnimation(animName, loop=false, speed=1, weight=1, priority=255)`
  - Arg: `string animName` Name of the animation to play